Azure-Samples/functions-custom-handlers/README.md

 ## Docker

-Following is an example docker using azure functions node base image
+Following is an example dockerfile using azure functions node base image

 ```
 # To enable ssh & remote debugging on app service change the base image to the one below